Spain – The perfect location to retire

-The warm climate, the beaches, the convenient access to the UK and throughout Europe, the world-class infrastructure, the high standard of living, the relatively inexpensive lifestyle, the large and vibrant expat communities, the golf and other leisure facilities, the historical cities, the metropolitan areas, and the traditional white villages, are just some of major pull factors for retirees considering setting up home in Spain.
+The warm climate, the beaches, the convenient access to the UK and throughout Europe, the world-class infrastructure, the high standard of living, the relatively inexpensive lifestyle, the large and vibrant expat communities, the golf and other leisure facilities, the historical cities, the metropolitan areas, and the traditional white villages, are just some of many major pull factors for retirees considering setting up home in Spain.

-The Spanish economy is also looking up.
 Below are 10 reasons why retiring in Spain should be on your retirement to-do list.

 If you ask retirees why they chose Spain, the weather will likely be one of the first things mentioned.
 Spain is famous for having sun nearly year-round, especially in the areas along the Mediterranean coast.
 Although the country can get very hot in late summer, you’ll enjoy warm, sunny days, little-to-no rain, and no cold weather.